 • Simplified Navigation: Reduces confusion by showing only what’s necessary for each user type.

-• Stronger Personalization: Enhances the overall experience by addressing unique pain points and expectations.
+• Stronger Personalization: Improves the overall experience by addressing unique pain points and expectations.

 Related Articles: